spatie/laravel-personal-data-export/README.md

 ## Postcardware

-You're free to use this package, but if it makes it to your production environment we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.
+You're free to use this package, but if it makes it to your production environment, we highly appreciate you sending us a postcard from your hometown, mentioning which of our package(s) you are using.

 Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.